Requests for information

 - Customer receives

-Personal details regarding registration and licensing information can be given to people outside the Registration and Licensing Branch only in the following circumstances.
+Personal details regarding registration and licensing information can be given to people outside Registration and Licensing Services only in the following circumstances.

 - With the written permission of the customer concerned.